Digital vs. Physical products: Which should you sell online?

 So although an ebook for $40 may not seem like the greatest revenue source compared to an online course that retails for $400 on your store, it can still be far better for your bottom line.

-For one, ebooks are usually easier to produce than online courses or memberships.
+For one, ebooks are usually easier to produce than online courses or membership communities.
 In addition to being less resource-intensive, they’re also easier to sell to people who may not be able or willing to commit to high-dollar items on your storefront just yet.

 And that easier ask likewise makes it more efficient for her to sell her online course down the road -- once a customer has purchased something from you, they’re 27% more likely to do business with you again than a first-time visitor.

-(P.S.: You can check out Becky’s story from a first-time creator to successful entrepreneur over here.)
+(P.S.: You can check out Becky’s story from a first-time creator to successful entrepreneur over here .
+Alternatively, if you're looking to sell your own ebook, these ebook marketing tips should help.)

 So, with the understanding that the most profitable digital products are not always the most expensive, what is the consensus in the market?